rikushiraiwa/startup/notes.md

 -Practical Application: Express.js is useful for setting up backend servers, handling authentication, and managing API routes.
 -REST API endpoints help in fetching user data, saving journal entries, managing schedules, and updating tasks dynamically.
 -Data persistence allows users to store and retrieve their information efficiently, ensuring seamless interaction with the application.

+#startupDB
+-Learned how to use MongoDB Atlas to store and manage data in the cloud -Understood the concept of data persistence and how it enables long-term storage of user data -Realized the importance of using JSON format for efficient communication between client and server -Gained experience in designing RESTful API endpoints (GET, POST, PATCH, DELETE) for database interaction -Learned how each API endpoint corresponds to specific actions like creating, retrieving, updating, or deleting data -Discovered how Express.js integrates with MongoDB to build flexible and scalable backend services -Understood the role of REST APIs in connecting the frontend with the backend for dynamic data handling -Learned how to manage user sessions and authentication using server-side logic with database support -Recognized the value of separating concerns between the frontend UI and backend logic through API communication -Developed a deeper understanding of full-stack architecture by linking user actions to database operations via Express and MongoDB